Jens21/Sim2Real/README.md

 It uses the FFB6D network to estimate the poses of the YCB Video Dataset images.

-<<<<<<< HEAD
-My task is to find out how much synthetic data can easy the usage of real samples and what configurations make it most effective.
+My task was to find out how much synthetic data can easy the usage of real samples and what configurations make it most effective.

 *Setup*
 1. Clone this directory